giorgiacek/regexcite/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 YAY!
+ADDED FROM OTHER BRANCH!
 The goal of regexcite is to make regular expressions more exciting!
 It provides convenience functions to make some common tasks with string manipulation and regular expressions a bit easier.

 ## Installation